Cloud storage is the version of cloud computing that piles data on the Internet via a cloud computing supplier who regulates and drives data depots.

 A definite folder is created by every user on their computers, which is then synchronized by Dropbox so that it is viewed as the same folder with the same contents nevertheless of any computer that can be used to view it.

-The freelancers and the independent workers are mostly benefitted from this product since it is very customer-friendly as it can be easily installed and used by every user.
+Freelancers and independent workers mostly benefit from this product since it is very customer-friendly and can be easily installed and used by every user.

 Not much difficulty is faced in handling this product since it is made sure to be used by the common people with zero technical knowledge of IT.